Sustainable agriculture: United States

 The New Deal implemented policies and programs that promoted sustainable agriculture.
 Under the Agriculture Adjustment Act of 1933, it provided farmers payments to create a supply management regime that capped production of important crops.
 This allowed farmers to focus on growing food and not competing in the market based system.
 The New Deal also provided a monetary incentive for farmers that left some of their fields unsown or ungrazed to order to improve the soil conditions.
 The Cooperative Extension Service was also established that set up sharing funding responsibilities amongst the USDA, land-grant universities, and local communities.

 The 1950s to 1990s was when the government switched its stance on agriculture policy which halted sustainable agriculture.
 The Agricultural Act of 1954 passed which supported farmers with flexible price supports, but only to commodity programs.
 The Food and Agricultural Act of 1965 had new income support payments and continued supply controls but reduced priced supports.
 Agriculture and Consumer Protection Act of 1973 removed price supports and instead introduced target prices and deficiency payments.
 It continued to promote commodity crops by lowering interest rates.
 Food Security Act of 1985 continued commodity loan programs.
 These policies incentivized profit over sustainability because the US government was promoting farms to maximize their production output instead of placing checks.
 This meant that farms were being turned into food factories as they became bigger in size and grew more commodity crops like corn, wheat, and cotton.
 From 1900 to 2002, the number of farms in the US decreased significantly while the average size of a farm went up after 1950.
+The U.S was almost annually setting new records in crop-production and labor efficiency for 40 years after WWII.